 Many Christmases ago, I got an ice cream maker.
 Since then, I’ve tried many varieties, such as mint, chocolate-cayenne, and caramel.
 I love experimenting.
 I really do.
-But this time, I was in the mood for a classic: vanilla.
+But this time, I was in the mood for a classic.

 I found this recipe a while ago, but this was the first time in months I made it again.
-I know it’s winter, but this ice cream is truly divine.
-It is by far the creamiest I’ve tasted and the chocolate streaks are the perfect addition.
+I know it’s winter, but somehow, it was still entirely satisfying.
+It’s delightfully creamy, with a bit of crunch from the chocolate streaks.

 1 cup whole milk